 Ideally, Google Analytics is an analytical tool but you can use it for remarketing with its option of building audiences.
 All you need to do is link your Google Ads account with your Google Analytics account which enables you to combine the data and conduct remarketing.

 All of this may sound technical and this calls for a detailed understanding of both tools.
 Once you’re aware of how they both work, it gets much easier to work with them.
 Consider registering for these Online Google Analytics Course and Online Google Ads Course.
-These courses teach the tools right from scratch to the advanced settings.
+These courses teach the tools right from scratch to advanced settings.

 3. Remarketing Using Facebook Pixel